etuecke/cs50finalproject/DESIGN.md

 We spent a significant amount of time in the ideation process and underwent several brainstorming sessions to discuss how the website would look and how we planned to structure the code.
 We created a couple low-fidelity prototypes to visualize the page layouts, ultimately choosing the one we implemented.

 ### Implementation
 In the implementation of the design, we took advantage of the flex containers and cards in Bootstrap.
-Discuss flex and how it works w a bunch of different screen sizes Talk about card + grid as well
-Jinja
+By wrapping content in flex containers, we were able to size the content of our webpages to fit any screen size.
+Thus, users can interact with Cinema Central on computer, tablet, or mobile.
+We also used Bootstrap's card and grid containers to display content in an easily digestible format.
+Since we used flexbox with our grid, we were able to wrap cards in the grid to accomodate any screen size.

 # Built With
 * CS50 IDE
 * VSCode
-* Sublime + Terminal
+* Sublime Text + Terminal
-* GitHub
 * Bootstrap
 * NYT and IMDB
+* Tableau Public
+* GitHub

 # References and Resources
 * https://developer.nytimes.com/apis